Social factors in health and social care encompass a range of elements that influence the wellbeing of individuals and communities.

 Final Thoughts

-Understanding these social factors is crucial because they interplay to shape the overall health outcomes of individuals.
+Understanding these social factors is important because they interplay to shape the overall health outcomes of individuals.

 Addressing these elements holistically can lead to more effective health and social care strategies, promoting equity, health, and wellbeing across society.